rebo/comp_state/README.md

-# comp_state: Component state for topologically execution contexts
+# comp_state: store state on components

 comp_state is a crate that allows you to store state on a per component basis.
 It is designed as a clone of React hooks.